-We are a diverse group of clinicians, educators, and researchers who unite to advance child health.
+We are a dedicated group of clinicians, educators, and researchers who unite to advance child health.
 We value equity, advocacy, excellence, and innovation as we strive to promote compassionate, evidence-based care.
 We approach our work with joy and humility, engaging in community partnerships, striving for social justice, addressing the unique and evolving needs of every child, and shaping future generations of experts in pediatric care and research.

-- Fostering professional development and creating an inclusive environment that attracts and retains diverse and excellent faculty and staff.
+Fostering professional development and creating an inclusive environment that attracts and retains diverse and excellent faculty and staff.

-- Striving for universal access to comprehensive, evidence-based, culturally congruent, and compassionate care in partnership with our diverse families and communities.
+Striving for universal access to comprehensive, evidence-based, culturally congruent, and compassionate care in partnership with our diverse families and communities.

-- Training future generations of pediatric experts through excellence in mentorship and medical education.
+Training future generations of pediatric experts through excellence in mentorship and medical education.

-- Leveraging the broad expertise of our faculty to engage in innovative scientific discovery, and translate new knowledge into practice to address the evolving needs of pediatric care and population health.
+Leveraging the broad expertise of our faculty to engage in innovative scientific discovery, and translate new knowledge into practice to address the evolving needs of pediatric care and population health.

-- Partnering with communities to address the social determinants of health and to collaboratively intervene on the policies and factors that influence these determinants.
+Partnering with communities to address the social determinants of health and to collaboratively intervene on the policies and factors that influence these determinants.

 Follow the links for more information on our clinical programs.

 Faculty in General Pediatrics are affliated with a number of research centers associated with the University of Washington and Seattle Children's Hospital.
 Follow these links to learn about these research programs.